Pathé Cinémas: Technologies

 The company uses different technologies in their operations, like IMAX.
 The IMAX Corporation stated that it will strengthen its relationship with Les Cinémas Pathé Gaumont.
 They will do that by expanding the total number of locations and also by upgrading existing locations to IMAX Laser with IMAX's 12-channel sound technology.
 The expanding and upgrading will start in 2018 and all locations will be upgraded by 2023, making Les Cinémas Pathé Gaumont the first multi-territory network to be fully powered by IMAX Laser.

 The company also partnered with Dolby using their Dolby Atmos and Dolby Cinema products.

 In 2017 they partnered with the Korean company CJ 4DPlex to open the first 4DX location in France.
 During the Cannes Film Festival, it was announced that Les Cinémas Pathé Gaumont will open 30 4DX cinemas throughout France, the Netherlands, Switzerland, and Belgium before 2020.
 On 22 December 2017 CJ 4DPlex announced in a press release that they have extended their agreement by adding an additional 20 locations, bringing the total to 50.

 With the opening of the 500th 4DX location worldwide at Pathé Belle Épine in April 2018, the company announced that they extended their partnership with CJ 4DPlex once with the opening of two ScreenX auditoriums in Paris in June 2018.
 Additionally, it has installed the first 4DX Screen theater, a combination of 4DX and ScreenX, outside the Asian region in Paris.

 In 2023, Pathé Cinemas acquires exclusive rights for IMAX in Morocco, previously accorded to the Moroccan-owned IMAX cinema in Morocco Mall.

-Regions Served
+Regions served

 Mainly based in France, Pathé Cinémas operates 38 cinemas across neighbouring Belgium, Switzerland, and the Netherlands.
-Pathé also operates 6 cinemas in 4 French-speaking countries in Africa.
+Pathé also operates 7 cinemas in 4 countries in Africa.